ocaml/ocaml.org/data/tutorials/language/0lg_08_env.md

 ### Chatting With OCaml

 This tutorial is shown using the UTop toplevel.
+Although other toplevels may be used, we recommend UTop.
 Code samples are intended to be copied/pasted into UTop.
-The reader should write variants around the examples provided to strengthen understanding.
-Although other toplevels may be used, we recommend UTop.
+It would benefit the reader to write variants around the examples provided to strengthen understanding.
 The topics discussed are not limited to interactive execution of OCaml expressions.
 However, we believe they are easier to understand within the dynamics of interaction with the OCaml interpreter.

 ### Touch Base on Double Semicolon